The 30 Best Museums In Holland (Suggested By Locals)

 World-renowned paintings such as Rembrandt’s The Anatomy Lesson of Dr. Nicolaes Tulp Vermeer’s Girl with a Pearl Earring and Potter’s The Bull are well-known highlights of its collection.
 Add to this the best work of Jan Steen, the magnificent landscapes by Jacob van Ruisdael, and fabulous portraits of Rubens, and you may start to understand my enthusiasm for the Mauritshuis.

-The Mauritshuis is unique since it is a beautiful building with gorgeous silk walls, sparkling chandeliers, and monumental painted ceilings.
+The Mauritshuis is unique since it has gorgeous silk walls, sparkling chandeliers, and monumental painted ceilings.
 The location of the Mauritshuis is also fantastic, adjacent to the Dutch Parliament and government premises.

-You can find more information about the museum itself or purchase tickets online here.
+You can find more information about the museum or purchase tickets online.

 14. Den Haag, Kunstmuseum